resilient-swarms/thymio/README.md

 	git clone https://github.com/resilient-swarms/thymio

 Change the current directory to the cloned directory again and create a build_thymio directory there.

+	cd thymio /
+	mkdir build_thymio /
+	cd build_thymio

-Then run cmake with the following options:
+Now run cmake with the following options:

 	cmake -DARGOS_BUILD_FOR=thymio -DThymio_LIBS=<Path to the build_thymio directory inside the ARGoS repository> ..

 Then build and install Thymio.

-IMPORTANT: character encoding must be changed to US-UTF8 using [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
+	sudo make install

 ## Running Experiments on the Raspberry Pi:

 To run Thymio_diffusion example or any other example follow the following procedure.

-Make sure you are in the build/testing/Thymio_diffusion directory and the executable file is available then execute it using:
+Make sure you are in the thymio directory then execute it using:

-    sudo ./Thymio_diffusion -c "/home/pi/Thymio/src/testing/Thymio_diffusion/realtestexperiment.argos" -i thymio
+    build/src/testing/Thymio_diffusion/Thymio_diffusion -c src/testing/Thymio_diffusion/realtestexperiment.argos -i thymio

 The first argument is the path to the experiment's configuration file (.argos).
-The second argument is the controller's name, which is specified as a tag in the [configuration file](https://github.com/daneshtarapore/Thymio/blob/6ab255c84a1a258e4a0cf1bd8c7dead4feb64bf1/src/testing/Thymio_diffusion/testexperiment.argos#L19).
+The second argument is the controller's name, which is specified as a tag in the [configuration file](https://github.com/daneshtarapore/Thymio/src/testing/Thymio_diffusion/realtestexperiment.argos#L19).